eersoy93/WinViewUSB/README.md

 # WinViewUSB - Windows USB Device Enumerator

 A Windows console application written in C that enumerates and displays information about USB devices connected to the system using Windows API.
+Written with Cursor AI.

 ## Features